Frequently Asked Questions

 Employers are supposed to provide a comfortable temperature at work.
-For the majority of normal workplaces 16.0C is regarded as a minimum, though employers should have regard for comfort issues such as draughts/ventilation; humidity etc. For workplaces where very physical work is undertaken a lower minimum of 13.0C is accepted in law.
-There are numerous exceptions where it would be impractical to maintain such temperatures (ie cold-stores) where employers must assess how best to provide for the comfort of their staff.
+For the majority of normal workplaces 16.0C is regarded as a minimum, though employers should have regard for comfort issues such as draughts/ventilation or humidity.
+For workplaces where very physical work is undertaken a lower minimum of 13.0C is accepted in law.
+There are numerous exceptions where it would be impractical to maintain such temperatures (i.e. cold-stores) where employers must assess how best to provide for the comfort of their staff.

 Is there a maximum temperature for my place of work?